nikitavoloboev/moonbit/README.md

 ### Photos
 #### [Photos](http://www.apple.com/lae/ios/photos/) - Photo library
-- Right now my photos are a mess and I can't find a good way to organise them well like I can with [Pixave](http://www.littlehj.com/).
+- Right now my photos are a mess and I can't find a good way to organize them well like I can with [Pixave](http://www.littlehj.com/).
 - But nevertheless this is the only place right now where I can store my personal images.

 #### [VSCO](https://itunes.apple.com/us/app/vsco/id588013838?mt=8) - Image editor and photo sharing